-It is really important that everybody who want to visit Dartmoor is able to do so and can enjoy the benefits that a visit to this special landscape can offer.
+It is really important that everybody who wants to visit Dartmoor is able to do so and can enjoy the benefits that a visit to this special landscape can offer, including benefits to people's health and well-being.
 We want to remove current barriers and offer a warm welcome for all.
 However this will pose some significant challenges: currently car parks are full on nice weekends (all year round) and we are expecting visitor numbers to increase significantly over the next 10 years driven by new housing development around the National Park.